 Setting up and Containing the Work Site

-There were discussions on how to properly set up a work site, how to contain the work area, and how to minimize dust.
-Since I am in the renovation business, some of the topics in this area were pretty much best practice for us much in the same way we always try to minimize the spread and inhalation of demolition and drywall dust when we are working on a project.
+We talked about how to properly set up a worksite.
+That included how to contain the work area and how to minimize dust.
+For those of us in the renovation business, some of these topics fell under “best practices”.
+We use similar methods to minimize the spread and inhalation of demolition and drywall dust.

-The biggest thing to take from this is to minimize dust and to use a HEPA dust collection system as much as possible when using power tools.
-There are specific clean up procedures that are designed to minimizes contamination to other parts of the building and innocent bystanders that might be nearby.
-In as much as there are precautions to protect the inhabitants of the building, there were also discussions on protecting and training workers so that they understand the implications and proper safety procedures on the job site.
+Two big takeaways included minimizing dust and using a HEPA dust collection system whenever possible when using power tools.
+Some specific clean-up procedures minimize contamination to other parts of the building and innocent bystanders.
+Some precautions primarily protect the inhabitants of the building.
+Others protect and train workers so they understand the implications and proper safety procedures on the jobsite.

 Protecting Furniture and Openings

 I had fun taking part in the lead-safe certification class.
 In particular, the hands-on portion broke us up into teams to set up a proper workspace.
 We had to use proper containment methods that included protecting furniture, existing surfaces, and HVAC openings.
-Each step of the way was supervised by an instructor to ensure that we did things according to the rules.
-To help make it a little easier, there are handy checklists and books that they handed out.
+An instructor supervised each step of the way to ensure that we did things according to the rules.
+To help make it a little easier, they handed out some handy checklists and books.

 Some parts of the procedures were a little overwhelming or tedious and it made it nice to be able to glance at the checklist to make sure we were doing all the right things in the right order.
-When we were all done with the practical part of the class, they handed out the test that was made up of multiple-choice questions.
+When we all completed the practical part of the class, they handed out the test.
+Fortunately—it featured multiple-choice questions.
 In order to pass the program, you had to score 80% or better on the test.

 Certified Firms and Renovators